awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string

-the host to which the principal can produce data.
+the host of the producer.

 ---

 ###### `removalPolicy`<sup>Optional</sup> <a name="removalPolicy" id="@cdklabs/aws-data-solutions-framework.streaming.MskProvisioned.grantProduce.parameter.removalPolicy"></a>

 - *Type:* aws-cdk-lib.RemovalPolicy

+the removal policy to apply to the grant.

+---

+###### `customResourceAuthentication`<sup>Optional</sup> <a name="customResourceAuthentication" id="@cdklabs/aws-data-solutions-framework.streaming.MskProvisioned.grantProduce.parameter.customResourceAuthentication"></a>

+- *Type:* @cdklabs/aws-data-solutions-framework.streaming.Authentication

+The authentication used by the Kafka API admin client to create the ACL.

 ---